Meghan Markle's Dad Talks Paparazzi Scandal and Her Tears Over Him Missing the Royal Wedding

 Meghan Markle's father, Thomas Markle, spoke out on Monday's episode of Good Morning Britain in his first tell-all interview since having heart surgery and missing the royal wedding.

 During the interview, Thomas spoke highly of Prince Harry—calling him a "very nice man," a "gentleman" and "very likable."
-Thomas also described some of his early conversations with his now son-in-law, claiming the two talked about politics, including Donald Trump's presidency and Brexit.
+Thomas also described some of his early conversations with his now son-in-law, claiming the two talked about politics, including Donald Trump's presidency and Brexit, over the phone.

 One of their most important phone calls was when Harry reportedly called Thomas to ask for his blessing.
 Thomas gave the royal permission to marry his daughter, knowing she would be a "complement to the royal family."